JKorf/CryptoExchange.Net/docs/Clients.md

 });
 ```

-All updates are wrapped in a `DataEvent<>` object, which contain a `Timestamp`, `OriginalData`, `Topic`, and a `Data` property.
-The `Timestamp` is the timestamp when the data was received (not send!). `OriginalData` will contain the originally received data if this has been enabled in the client options. `Topic` will contain the topic of the update, which is typically the symbol or asset the update is for.
-The `Data` property contains the received update data.
+All updates are wrapped in a `DataEvent<>` object, which contain the following properties:
+`Timestamp`: The timestamp when the data was received (not send!)
+`OriginalData`: Will contain the originally received unparsed data if this has been enabled in the client options
+`Topic`: Will contain the topic of the update, which is typically the symbol or asset the update is for
+`Data`: Contains the received update data.

-*[WARNING] Do not use `using` statements in combination with constructing a `SocketClient`.
+*[WARNING] Do not use `using` statements in combination with constructing a `SocketClient` without blocking the thread.
 Doing so will dispose the `SocketClient` instance when the subscription is done, which will result in the connection getting closed.
 Instead assign the socket client to a variable outside of the method scope.*

 ### Processing subscribe responses
 Subscribing to a stream will return a `CallResult<UpdateSubscription>` object.
-This should be checked for success the same way as the [rest client](#processing-request-responses).
+This should be checked for success the same way as a [rest request](#processing-request-responses).
 The `UpdateSubscription` object can be used to listen for connection events of the socket connection.
 ```csharp

 var subscriptionResult = await kucoinSocketClient.SpotStreams.SubscribeToAllTickerUpdatesAsync(DataHandler);